jtbrennan/jtbrennan/README.md

 ### 💻: About Me :

-I am a Software Developer.
-I am also Founder of Frontier Security Testing, HCDU, and the Coding Blueprint Collective.
+I am a Software Developer, Founder of Valar Tech, Frontier Testing, and Full Stack Forge.

 - : Exploring Senior Roles.